IKE Platform

 ws:cleanup-draft — list merged feature branches

-Scan all workspace subprojects for merged feature branches and report them.
-Lists feature branches across all subprojects, classifies each as merged (into the target branch) or active, and displays last-commit timestamps.
+Scan the whole working set for merged feature branches and report them.
+Lists feature branches across every member, classifies each as merged (into the target branch) or active, and displays last-commit timestamps.
 Read-only; the publish variant does the deletion.

 mvn ws:cleanup-draft # list (default target=main)